Party Don't Stop (Darren Styles, Dougal and Gammer song)

 "Party Don't Stop" is a song by English UK hardcore producers Darren Mew, Paul Clarke and Matthew Lee.
 Canadian record label Monstercat released it on 26 July 2017.
 The song was featured on the compilation album Monstercat Uncaged Vol. 2, released 25 August 2017.

 Background and release

-"Party Don't Stop" had originally been played since late 2016 in many shows by various hard dance disc jockeys as "the go-to live track" by such artists like Kayzo and Da Tweekaz.
+"Party Don't Stop" had originally been played since late 2016 in many shows by various hard dance disc jockeys as "the go-to live track" by such artists as Kayzo and Da Tweekaz.
 The song features uncredited vocals by Heather Bright, also known as her stage name Bright Lights.
-The vocals were originally released as part of her self-titled sample pack released in 2015 and has since been used by such artists like Bounce Inc. and Blasterjaxx, though the sample was popularised by the future house song "We Don’t Need No Sleep" by Croatia Squad.
+The vocals were originally released in 2015 as part of her self-titled sample pack and have since been used by such artists like Bounce Inc. and Blasterjaxx, though the sample was popularised by the future house song "We Don’t Need No Sleep" by Croatia Squad.

 "Party Don't Stop" was featured on Monstercat's thirty-second compilation album titled Monstercat Uncaged Vol. 2 released on 25 August 2017.
 It was the thirteenth track on the album, which also includes 29 songs by various artists and two album mixes.